 Dyspraxia vs. apraxia of speech

-Dyspraxia is a fine and/or gross motor skills difficulty that may also affect learning.
-Symptoms range in severity and can make it difficult for a child to dress him or herself, hold a pen or pencil and perform other daily activities.
-Estimates in the UK suggest that 1 child in every 10 struggles with some form of dyspraxia.
+Dyspraxia is a motor skills difficulty that can also affect learning.
+Symptoms range in severity and can make it difficult for a child to dress themselves, hold a pen or pencil and perform other daily activities.
+According to the Foundation for People with Learning Disabilities, it is estimated that dyspraxia affects up to 6% of the UK population, with 2% being more severely affected.

-While apraxia is a related neurological condition, it represents a complete loss of motor skills impairing a person in a particular capacity.
-There are different kinds of apraxia but in the case of apraxia of speech, the muscles of the mouth including the tongue, jaw, cheeks, palate and lips cannot be coordinated to produce intelligible spoken language.
+Apraxia is a related neurological condition.
+It represents difficulty with planning and coordinating motor skills, impairing a person in a particular capacity.
+There are different kinds of apraxia, but in the case of apraxia of speech, the brain has difficulty planning and coordinating the precise movements of the muscles involved in speech, such as the tongue, lips, jaw, and palate, even though the muscles themselves are not weak.

-Because dyspraxia and apraxia affect the body’s ability to communicate with certain muscles, reading skills are not directly impacted but writing and speaking can be a challenge.
-Children may also be at risk for suffering low self-esteem and can easily become discouraged at school.
+Because dyspraxia and apraxia affect the body’s ability to communicate with certain muscles, writing and speaking can be a challenge.
+Children may also be at risk of experiencing low self-esteem, which can impact their confidence and engagement at school.

-In both cases it’s important to have a diagnosis early on so individuals can receive appropriate treatment, including physical therapy and learning the coping strategies needed to achieve their full potential in and outside of the classroom.
+In both cases, it’s important to have an early diagnosis or identification of needs to allow individuals to receive appropriate treatment.
+This might include physical therapy or speech therapy, and learning coping strategies to help them achieve their full potential in and outside of the classroom.

 Dyspraxia